Updated on March 16, 2023

 - TikTok said it will continue to invest in data security efforts, like Project Texas, with software company Oracle to separate its U.S. operations from its Chinese division and to store all U.S. user data in the U.S.

-- It is not clear what the divestment will look like as of yet because a large percentage of ByteDance's shares are owned by global investment firms.
+- It is not clear what the divestment will look like because a large percentage of ByteDance's shares are owned by global investment firms.

 - In 2020, The Trump Administration threatened to ban TikTok if it didn't sell to a U.S. company.